geminiplanetimager/gpi_pipeline_external/pipeline_deps/astrolib/fits/aaareadme.txt

 LaTeX file fits_bintable.tex in the /text directory.

   (4) The five procedures FITS_CLOSE, FITS_HELP, FITS_OPEN, FITS_READ, and
-FITS_WRITE were written by D. Lindler (NASA/Goddard) and are used by the STIS/NICMOS instrument teams on the Hubble Space Telescope (HST).
+FITS_WRITE were originally written by D. Lindler (NASA/Goddard) for handling data from the Hubble Space Telescope (HST).
 These procedures are especially efficient for FITS files with many extensions, and they also recognize conventions used in HST FITS files that are not part of the standard FITS definition.
 Like READFITS/WRITEFITS, these procedures require